 You’re doing all this hard work to generate lots of organic traffic.
 But you’re missing out on a huge opportunity if folks are just visiting your site once and never coming back again.

 That’s where an email list comes in—everyone’s favourite digital marketing strategy.
-By building an email list you turn one-off visitors into your audience.
+By building an email list you turn one-off visitors into an audience.
 These are people who are interested in your niche and want to read more about what you have to say on the subject.

 You can then leverage your list for a range of email marketing strategies.
 Here’s a few that I use: